 Work by such luminaries as Lucie Rie, Takeshi Yasuda, Warren Mackenzie, Shoji Hamada, Michael Cardew, Bernard Leach and John Maltby figure in the sale of a private collection of Contemporary British pottery amassed over 60 years by an enthusiast who turned his hobby into his profession.

-The Ken Jones Collection of more than 120 pieces appears in our Fine Art sale to be held on July 5th and 6th 2017.
+The Ken Jones Collection of more than 120 pieces appears as part of our Fine Art auction, to be held on July 5th and 6th 2017

 Ken was born in Tylorstown in the Rhondda valley and studied at Cardiff College of Art, where Head of Art, the renowned artist Ceri Richards CBE, taught him painting and drawing, while his pottery teacher was the influential Frank Vining.
 After graduating Ken began teaching at Brynmawr Comprehensive School in Ebbw Vale, and as a lover of making things, his attention soon turned to art pottery, which he embraced with gusto.
 He was a founder member of South Wales Potters with Vining as honorary vice president and was their first exhibitions officer.
 Ken organised the first SWP exhibition in London and was also instrumental in gaining acceptance of the society’s separate identity representing Wales by the International Academy of Ceramics in Geneva for its worldwide exhibition in Istanbul.
 Today, South Wales Potters is one of the largest groups of professional and hobby potters and ceramicists in the UK.